preboot/angularjs-webpack/README.md

 # clone our repo
 $ git clone https://github.com/preboot/angular-webpack.git my-app

-# change directory to your
+# change directory to your app
 $ cd my-app

 # install the dependencies with npm